 While we mentioned that only 5% of those withdrawing from alcohol experience delirium tremens, as many as 15% of that slim percentage die as a result.
 This reason, along with the possibility of seizures, means that medically-supervised detox is critical if you are severely dependent on alcohol and liable to get the DTs.

 How about if you’re ready to stop drinking and undergo alcohol withdrawal, then?

 The first thing to keep uppermost in mind is that detox and withdrawal from alcohol is not a cure for alcohol use disorder.
 Recovery is not a single event, but rather an ongoing process.

-If you choose to engage with our treatment programs here at Renaissance Recovery Center, we’ll ensure we coordinate your alcohol detox and withdrawal so the experience is as comfortable as possible.
-We use FDA-approved medication to help ease the intensity of those withdrawal symptoms, and at the same time these medications can minimize the cravings you experience for alcohol.
+If you choose to engage with our treatment programs here at Renaissance Recovery’s Orange County rehab, we’ll ensure we coordinate your alcohol detox and withdrawal so the experience is as comfortable as possible.
+We use FDA-approved medication to help ease the intensity of those withdrawal symptoms, and at the same time, these medications can minimize the cravings you experience for alcohol.

 MAT (medication-assisted treatment) is delivered in an intensive outpatient or partial hospitalization setting in combination with psychotherapy.
 Psychotherapy like CBT and DBT will help you identify the people, places, and things that lead you to abuse alcohol.
 Talk therapy will also help you create and implement healthy coping strategies to thrive in your recovery rather than relapsing.

 Just as there is no boilerplate solution for alcohol use disorder and alcohol withdrawal, so we personalize all out treatment programs to cater to your needs and budget.

 Although by no means everyone in recovery from alcohol use disorder chooses to engage with 12-step programs like Alcoholics Anonymous, the powerful peer support of these groups is something many clients find beneficial.